Raygeuze/ar-drone-detection/README.md

 # ar-drone-detection

+Goal:
-A module allowing ar-drones to communicate with an express server over http.
+A node.js module allowing ar-drones to communicate with an express server over http.

 This detection system is to allow drones to transmit location data to a server over a local wifi network, this location data will be flooded back into the network allowing all other drones communicating with this server to see where this drone is located.